 This ten-night, ten-day tour includes 9 breakfasts, 2 lunches, and 2 dinners.
 The tour is loaded with activities that complement the beautiful national parks we visit.
 Key activities include Four-hour Narrow-Gauge Railroad ride from Durango to Silverton, Colorado; Navajo-led Monument Valley back-country tour; Navajo-led Antelope Canyon tour; and a float trip down a 10-mile section of the Colorado River.
 Our tour includes many more activities than most tours visiting Southern Utah.

-Our groups are small with eight to ten passengers.
+Our groups are small with no more than 12 passengers.
 We use comfortable modified raised roof vans designed to fit 15 passengers, plus luggage.
 Unlike other companies, we do not fill the vans to capacity as we want you to have a comfortable, uncrowded traveling experience.

 We begin and end the tour in Las Vegas and visit the states of Utah, Nevada, Arizona, New Mexico, and Colorado.
 We pass through three Native American reservations as well.
 Our guides are the best in the area.
 They usually are natives of Southern Utah and have a lifetime of stories and insights to draw upon.
 There is no substitute for experience.
 They provide a comprehensive overview of the history, geology, plant life, and culture of the West.

 We look forward to touring with you,